znie/hosts/README.md

   You can visit [https://raw.githubusercontent.com/cnAnonymous/hosts/master/hosts](https://raw.githubusercontent.com/cnAnonymous/hosts/master/hosts) to view all

-  When you copy this file, please indicate the source copy https://github.com/cnAnonymous/hosts, can not be spread in the mainland site, the project can not be used for commercial purposes.
+  When you copy this file, please indicate the source copy https://github.com/cnAnonymous/hosts, can not be spread in the mainland site, can not be used for commercial purposes.